 Johannes Haag is professor of theoretical philosophy at the University of Potsdam.
 His systematic field of research is the theory of intentionality at the interface between the theory of perception, philosophy of language, epistemology, and philosophy of mind.
 Historically, his work focuses on the philosophy of the early modern period, the Enlightenment, the philosophy of Kant and German idealism.

-David Löwenstein is assistant professor (Tenure Track) of philosophy at the Friedrich Schiller University of Jena.
+David Löwenstein teaches philosophy at Heinrich Heine University Düsseldorf.
 His work focuses mainly on logic and argumentation, philosophy of language, epistemology, action theory, and metaphysics.